tobias-hildebrandt/pisite/notes.md

 # client -> server communication
 send raw username+password over HTTPS https://flask.palletsprojects.com/en/1.1.x/security/

-# permissions brainstorming
-idea 1:
-- data store contains application-specific usernames+passwords
-- "groups" and "permissions" in data store define which commands a user can run
-- the web server calls a subprocess to run a command
-- possible to use doas/sudo to allow subprocess to change unix users, instead of command running as the web server's unix user
-- must configure doas/sudo to allow the web server's unix user permission to execute certain commands as each user

-idea 2:
-- data store contains application-specific usernames+passwords
-- contains ssh private key instead of "group" or "permissions"
-- each machine to which the user needs access (including local machine?) must have a unix account set up that accepts the key
-- administration & permission control is done via unix
-- on web page button press, web server would use an ssh client to connect to a machine to run a command as that remote unix user
-- could still limit access via web server (?) only accept certain command in POSTs

-idea 3:
-- no data store
-- user would use unix username and half-password to "log in"
-- keep some kind of logged-in process active during session (chrooted?
-REPL? unset $PROMPT?)
-- set unix password to the half-password mixed with a secret stored by the server
-- thus, users cannot log in via standalone ssh, only through the web server
-- to run command, web server uses subprocess (REPL? which creates its own workers) which is run *as* the unix user via su and piped password
-- use shared data structure / unix sockets / unix named pipes
-- administration & permission control is done via unix

-idea 4 (?):
-- the webserver serves a webpage with a js ssh client with some preset buttons that do something in the ssh client
-- single page application? entirely front end, no async with web server
-- dead simple web server (just serve the SPA and let ssh do the work lmao)
-- all permissions, auth, administration would be done via unix & ssh

-idea 5:
-- same as 1, but have a separate process with sudo permissions read from a work queue or something
-- isolates permission escalation attack vector to a separate program

 # ajax methods
 two ajax applications, one on the pi and one on the main server